 WELCOME TO THE NATURAL SCIENCES DIVISION

-Natural Sciences Division
+Natural Sciences Office

-Spring Office Hours
+(310) 660-3343 Fall Office Hours

-7:45am-4:30pm Monday - Friday
+Monday - Friday

 The Division also maintains a planetarium and observatory with several telescopes for its instructional program in astronomy and for public outreach.
-With the Chronos star projector, the faculty is able to display a realistic sky of the past, present and future from different locations in the solar system.
+With the Chronos star projector, faculty members are able to display a realistic sky of the past, present and future from different locations in the solar system.
 There are monthly open houses at the observatory and when possible, planetarium shows are provided for schools and the public.